How to Insure a Rental Car

 Extra protection isn’t compulsory and it’s your choice as to whether you purchase it or not.
 You can just stick with the standard cover that comes with your deal which means there won’t be any extra cost.

 However, your excess won’t be protected, so if any damage is caused to the car you’ll have to pay the full excess and lose your deposit.
+To understand more about how excess insurance works, check our guide.

 The standard cover only covers bodywork and so if anything happens to the wheels or engine you will be responsible for paying the full cost of repair.